tobyweston/blog/source/_posts/2014-04-08-classes-vs-functions.md

 ### Byte Code Differences

-The other thing to note is that the byte code an anonymous class implementation produces compared to the lambda byte-code.
+The other thing to note is the byte code an anonymous class implementation produces compared to the lambda byte-code.
 The former will use the `invokespecial` whereas a lambda uses `invokedynamic`.
 The difference is about when the caller is linked to a destination; lambdas are matched at _runtime_ (`invokedynamic`) rather than compile time (`invokespecial` and `invokevirtual`).

 This may not seem like a big deal but the main take-away is that these instructions can be optimised by the JVM.
-We can expect dynamic invocations (and so lambdas) to out perform their more traditional counterparts.
+We can expect dynamic invocations (and so lambdas) to out-perform their more traditional counterparts.

 The `invokedynamic` instruction was originally motivated by supporting more dynamic languages on the JVM.
 With it, you don't need to know the types ahead of time (statically typed) and you can relax these constraints and support dynamically typed languages (like JavaScript).
 However, it can be used to do so much more.

-It links into type inference and target typing with Java 8, supporting method references (method handles), removing the need to intermediary anonymous classes, avoiding bridge methods as well as optimisation opportunities.
+It links into type inference and target typing with Java 8, supporting method references (method handles), default methods, removing the need to create intermediary anonymous instances, avoid bridge methods as well as optimisation opportunities.
 It's introduction in Java 7 was under the radar for the mainstream but it's probably the biggest proponent to supporting Java 8 features like lambdas.
 It's the mechanism by which Java achieves no additional class loading when using lambdas.

 ## Summary

 So there we have it.
 Functions in the academic sense are very different things from anonymous classes (which we often treat like functions in Java pre-8).
-I find it useful to keep the distinctions in my head as I feel that I need to be able to justify the use of Java 8 lambdas in my code with more than just arguing their concise syntax.
+I find it useful to keep the distinctions in my head as I feel that I need to be able to justify the use of Java 8 lambdas in my code with more than just arguing for their concise syntax.
 Of course, there's lots of additional advantages in using lambdas (not least the retrofit of the JDK to heavily use them), but I want to be able to respond when people say "isn't that just syntactic sugar over anonymous classes?".